Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Material and Methods

+In the greedy algorithm based on QR decomposition for the scalar-measurement problem, the selection of the sensor position is based on maximizing the norm of the corresponding row vector of the sensor-candidate matrix.
+Let $\bm{W}$, $W_{ij}$, and $\bm{w}_i$ denote the sensor-candidate matrix, the $(i, j)$~th entry of $\bm{W}$, and the $i$~th row vector of $\bm{W}$, respectively.
+The $k$~th sensor is chosen from the $i$($=1,\dots,n$)~th sensor candidate where

-Here, $\bm{v}_i=[V_{i,1} V_{i,2} \dots V_{i,r}]$, and $V_{ij}=\bm{V}$ is initialized to be $\bm{U}$ for $p=r$ sensor conditions, respectively.
-Given $i$ index, the $\bm{V}$ matrix is pivoted and QR decomposition is conducted.
-After that, the next sensor is chosen for remaining matrix.
-The algorithm for $p=r$ sensors is QR-discrete-empirical-interpolation method (QDEIM)\cite{drmac2016new}.
+Here, $\bm{w}_i=[W_{i,1} W_{i,2} \dots W_{i,r}]$, and $[W_{i,j}]=\bm{W}$ is initialized to be $\bm{U}_r$ for $p=r$ sensor conditions.
+Given the $i$ index, the $\bm{W}$ matrix is pivoted and QR decomposition is conducted, where this procedure resets the components of the selected sensor candidate to be the zero vector, and the already selected sensors are not selected again in the succeeding steps.
+After that, the next sensor is chosen for the remaining matrix.
+The algorithm for $p=r$ sensors is QDEIM~\cite{drmac2016new}.

-The optimization is considered to conduct the maximization of the determinant of the $\bm{C}$ matrix to stably solve $\bm{x}$ vector.
-The select of the sensor position is based on maximizing the norm of the corresponding row vector of the sensor-candidate matrix.
-Although the round-off error increases, this procedure can be written by Gram-Schmidt orthogonalization with choosing the rows of the largest norm.
-Algorithm \ref{alg:sch} shows the algorithm implemented in this study for the replacement of QR decomposition by Gram-Schmidt procedure.
-Although the calculation algorithm for the condition $p>r$ has already been proposed in the previous study (which corresponds to the use of $\bm{V}=\bm{U}\bm{U}^{\text{T}}$ instead of $\bm{V}=\bm{U}$)\cite{manohar2018data-driven}, the vector extension of this algorithm was not conducted in this study because the validity of the algorithm has not been explained and clarified well in the previous study.
-This point is left for the future research.
+The optimization is considered to be the maximization of the determinant of the $\bm{C}$ matrix to stably solve the $\bm{z}$ vector.
+The selection of the sensor position is based on maximizing the norm of the corresponding row vector of the sensor-candidate matrix.
+Although the round-off error increases, this procedure can be simply written as Gram-Schmidt orthogonalization with choosing the rows of the largest norm.
+Algorithm~\ref{alg:sch} shows the algorithm implemented in this study for the replacement of QR decomposition by the Gram-Schmidt procedure.